imqueue/imqueue.com/_includes/api/misc.md

 ## Profiling and Debugging

-Of course profiling and debugging are very important and valuable things during the development and post-development support of any system.
+Of course, profiling and debugging are very important and valuable things during the development and post-development support of any system.

 @imqueue provides a simple and basic tool to manage services methods execution, profiling times of execution and debugging calls.
-This tool is a `@profile()` decorator factory and is recommended to use on that parts of the system which are critical to monitor.
+This tool is a `@profile()` decorator factory and is recommended to be used on that parts of the system which are critical to monitor.

 Profiled timing can have accuracy to **microseconds** and is so by default.